Oaklight/ToolRegistry/docs/source/openapi.md

 3. The integration with the OpenAI client allows you to seamlessly incorporate tool execution into your chat workflows.

 Follow the examples above to efficiently integrate and utilize OpenAPI tools with ToolRegistry.

-## API Changes (starting 0.4.4)

-Starting from version 0.4.4, several API methods have been updated for better consistency and usability:

-- `ToolRegistry.register_static_tools` has been replaced by `ToolRegistry.register_from_class`.
-- `ToolRegistry.register_mcp_tools` has been replaced by `ToolRegistry.register_from_mcp`.
-- `ToolRegistry.register_openapi_tools` has been replaced by `ToolRegistry.register_from_openapi`.

-The old methods are planned to be deprecated soon, so please migrate to the new interfaces as soon as possible.
-For backward compatibility, the old names remain as aliases to the new ones.